DUMMERSTON -- Once again, there is a proposal to transform the shuttered Maple Valley Ski Area into a busy, year-round resort.

 While company representatives could not immediately be reached for comment on Thursday, an application filed with the town lists MVS as the owner and includes a cover letter from Nicholas Mercede.

-The company seeks a conditional-use permit to "resume use of property as a four-season recreational area."
-Potential activities are listed in the application by season and by other categories:
+The company seeks a conditional-use permit to "resume use of property as a four-season recreational area.

 -- Winter: Skiing (including cross-country skiing) snowboarding and snowman/ice sculpture contests and events.